samirsahoo007/bigdata/kafka/README.md

 If a broker fails, the system can automatically reconfigure itself so a replica can take over as the new leader for that topic.

-**Creating Kafka Topics**

-Let us start by creating a sample Kafka topic with a single partition and replica.
-This can be done using the following command:

-bin/kafka-topics.sh \--create \--zookeeper localhost:2181
-\--replication-factor 1 \--partitions 1 \--topic sample

-Now, let us list down all of our Kafka topics to check if we have successfully created our sample topic.
-We can make use of the list command here:

-bin/kafka-topics.sh \--list \--zookeeper localhost:2181

-You can also make use of the describe topics command for more details on a particular Kafka topic:

-bin/kafka-topics.sh \--describe \--zookeeper localhost:2181 \--topic
-sample

 **Creating Producer And Consumer**